 To be a thought leader means you must stand out from the crowd of topic experts, by having a unique perspective, or be sharing something of greater value than most ‘experts’ are sharing.

-That means you won’t be simply repeating other people’s ideas.
-It means you’re not locked on the current way of doing things in your role or industry.
+So if your aim is to write thought leadership articles, simply repeating other people’s ideas won’t cut it.
+Being a thought leader means you’re not locked on the current way of doing things in your role or industry.
 You want to improve the way things are done.
 And you have an eye to the future.
 How are things changing?
 How might we be doing things in 5 years or 10 years from now?
 What changes or trends could impact our industry or the way we do things?
 How can we prepare for that?

 Back up your thoughts with facts – real ones